 What is MCRide?

-The dial-a-ride services in McHenry County have been combined into one coordinated service called MCRide.
-This has made it easier for suburban commuters and persons with disabilities to schedule and use dial-a-ride services in McHenry County, has improved access to jobs and job related activities, and has provided greater mobility to all individuals.
+When MCRide began, multiple local dial-a-ride services were combined to form one coordinated program.
+This has made it easier for suburban commuters, seniors and persons with disabilities to schedule and use dial-a-ride services in McHenry County.
+MCRide has improved access to jobs and schools and has provided greater mobility to all individuals.
 This service receives a portion of its funding from the Federal Transit Administration of the U.S. Department of Transportation through grants administered by the RTA.

 Who Do I Call?

-Call 800-451-4599 to Schedule a Ride.
+Call 800-451-4599 to schedule a ride.
 Select "McHenry County" from the automated prompt and a live person will help you to schedule a ride.
 Always make sure to schedule your return trip at the same time as your original trip.
+Seniors and individuals with a disability can reserve trips up to seven days in advance.
+The general public (all riders) can reserve their trips 24 hours in advance.

 When Can I Ride?